 - Does it has easy access to essential amenities like hospitals, schools, grocery, shopping complexes, malls etc

 - Does it offer easy and flexible transportation options like metro, auto etc?

 - Are the connector roads wide enough

-- How much is the distance from airport and railway stations etc
+- How much is the distance from the airport and railway stations etc

-Theirs is a saying that our lifestyle changes every 3-5 years, and therefore when you are buying a new home, you should not just think of your today’s lifestyle, but think of future as well.
-The kind of lifestyle you have today, are sure to change a few years later, so plan everything accordingly.
-The kind of complex you want to move in to, the unit size etc.
+Theirs is a saying that our lifestyle changes every 3-5 years, and therefore when you are buying a new home, you should not just think of your today’s lifestyle, but think of the future as well.
+The kind of lifestyle you have today is sure to change a few years later, so plan everything accordingly.
+The kind of complex you want to move into, the unit size etc.

 Size of the house

 The size and layout of the house are very important, and therefore if you are buying a house, just look at the all possible or available unit sizes that may suit you.

 We often go wrong here and end up buying flats with the wrong unit size or layout.
 If you have a basic rough idea of what kind of flat you are looking for, then just check multiple options, check through multiple projects and then select a unit that suits your needs i.e. the number of rooms you want, along with the overall unit size.